-The hacker then filed fraudulent tax returns netting some $37,000.
-He was ultimately caught and will be prosecuted, but this story is all too common.
-During tax season, companies and individuals fall prey to scams like this frequently but we don’t hear about them because they aren’t public employees.
-Typically, the hackers get away with it.
+During tax season, companies and individuals fall prey to scams frequently but we don’t hear about them because they aren’t public employees.
+And, typically, the hackers get away with it.

-The Groton School District story is a reminder that most hacks these days aren’t “brute force” attacks in which hackers gain access purely through technological means.
-They almost always tricking individuals into giving up data.
-This is all the more true during tax season when people are already sharing their data with accountants, financial planners, and the IRS.
+Hacks that happen during tax season often aren’t “brute force” attacks in which hackers gain access purely through technological means.
+They almost always trick individuals into giving up data.
+This is even easier during tax season when people are accustomed to sharing data with accountants, financial planners, and the IRS.

-The most common tactic is phishing, which is highly sophisticated these days.
-A hacker may gain access to an email account at your company and observe the schedule and writing style of the messages, then send an email asking for tax info at the right time and tone for it to be believable.
+In phishing attacks, hackers gain access to an email account at your company and observe the schedule and writing style, then send a carefully crafted and believable email message asking for tax information at the right time of year.

 There are many ways to pull off phishing attacks, so the one crucial rule to remember during tax season is not to email any sensitive information to anyone.
 Your accountant or comptroller should have a secure system for transferring documents online.

-What Can Companies Do to Protect Themselves from Hackers During Tax Season?
+How Can Companies Protect Against Hackers & Scams During Tax Season?